bazuin-32/dotfiles/README.md

 # dotfiles
-Dotfiles for my Arch Linux WM, compositor, bar, etc. setup.
+Dotfiles for my NixOS installation, on both laptop and desktop.